stevesaliman/gradle-cobertura-plugin/README.md

 Extension properties are changed in the ```cobertura``` block in your build.gradle file.

-There are 2 tasks you can use to get Cobertura coverage reports:
+There are 3 tasks you can use to have Cobertura check coverage and generate
+reports:

 1. The ```coberturaReport``` task will cause instrumentation to happen before tests are run, and a coverage report to be generated after tests are run, but